oluwafiolashademi/alx-low_level_programming/0x00-hello_world/README.md

-This is a script that compiles a C file but does not link
+This is a script that generates the assembly code of a C code and save it in an output file.